16 ga. Form:

 PLEASE NOTE: The weight of the gold relative to the substrate (brass or other base metal) will be the same in both single-clad and double-clad; on the single-clad sheet, all the gold is bonded to one side and, on the double-clad sheet, the gold is distributed so that half is bonded to one side and half to the other side.
 It is possible to manufacture double-clad gold-filled sheet so that both sides have the same thickness as a 1/20th single-clad sheet; in this case, the material would be 1/10 (10% by weight) of whatever karat gold is used--14/10 for example.

-Here's how to understand the difference between hard and soft wire hardness.
+this guide helps explain the differences between hard and soft sheet and wire tempers.
 Knowing how to choose the hardness best suited to your jewelry technique and design goes a long way toward achieving the professional result you want.

 DEAD SOFT: Metal that is dead soft is in a relaxed state at the molecular level, so it is easy to bend, shape and hammer.
 The act of bending and shaping will gradually work-harden the metal--right up to the breaking point.
 Dead soft metal will not hold its shape if put under stress in structures such as hinges or clasps.